In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 The ElliptiGO models all follow the two-wheel format of traditional bicycles.
 Due to the relatively elongated shape of these bikes to accommodate the elliptical stride, the spacing between these wheels can feel larger than on a standard bicycle.

 The StreetStrider, on the other hand, has a tadpole tricycle design, meaning that it has two wheels in the front and one in the back.
-The front wheels are essentially aligned as extensions of the vertical handlebars that the rider holds during use.
+The front wheels are essentially aligned as extensions of the vertical handlebars that the rider holds during use – the handles are pretty much similar to what you’ll find on a home or commercial elliptical.

 This significantly impacts the balance of the StreetStrider versus traditional bicycles or the ElliptiGo models: it can remain stationary with a rider completely on board due to the added static stability of two front wheels keeping it upright when stopped.